syncfusion-content/xamarin-docs/Xamarin/Charts/appearance.md

 ![Predefined palettes support in Xamarin.Forms Chart](appearance_images/appearance_img3.png)

-N> Line series to draw need two data points, to apply the color to consider only the first data point, Last data point to draw in line series is not required.
+N> The line that exists between two data points, considered as a single data point for its color customization for line kind of series.

 **Custom Palette**